 Be honest and transparent about any data you collectSeed

-In the case of a breach, people will disclose any data they gather.
+In the case of a breach, the attackers may disclose any data they gather.
 Your customers need to be aware of what data you're storing.

 Make sure all your critical services are securedSeed

 Many companies rely on Google Apps, Slack, Wordpress… These services all have defaults that should be improved to increase the security level.
-All these services should be updated on a regular basis when relevant.
+All of these services should be kept up to date.

-Non tech employees are less used to technical tricks and can be deceived more easily than others, opening the door to ransomware or confidentiality issues.
+Non-tech employees are less used to technical trickery and can be deceived more easily than others, opening the door to ransomware or confidentiality issues.
 They should be trained and empowered to be distrustful and to preserve the company’s assets.

 Have a public security policySeries A

 This is a page on your corporate website describing how you plan to respond to external bug reports.
-You should advise you support responsible disclosure.
+You should advertise that you support responsible disclosure.
 Keep in mind that most of the reports that you receive probably won't be relevant.